In the guide

 How do I register an exemption?

-Whereas the EPC for a property can be transferred if the property is sold, any registered exemptions will not be transferred and will cease to apply once the property is sold.Back to top
+The EPC for a property can be transferred if the property is sold; however, any registered exemptions will not be transferred and will cease to apply once the property is sold.Back to top

-BEIS has produced comprehensive landlord guidance documents for each type of property.Back to top
+BEIS has produced comprehensive landlord guidance documents for each type of property and has also published guidance on PRS exemptions and Exemptions Register evidence requirements.Back to top